 This morning’s wildfire smoke started me thinking about our last big snow.
-It was December 2006 and it was a whopper for the upper Middle Rio Grande.
+It was December 2006 and it was a big one for the upper Middle Rio Grande valley.
 A record-setting 11.3 inches landed on the airport in Albuquerque.
 We got close to a couple of feet up here in Placitas.
 That is my late dog Cooper looking a little baffled by developments.

 It does seem that we got more consistent snows in the 1970s.
 I think this impression stems mostly from another dog and I, Mus — short for Mustafa — being overtaken by a big, slow storm in the Bandelier backcountry on Christmas day around 1973.
 I got a hint of what was to come the night before when Mus aligned himself with my sleeping bag inside the tent on Upper Frijoles Creek.
 (I think the backcountry rules were different in those days).
 We hurried out after a Christmas Eve on frozen ground in Capulin Canyon.
 It started snowing as we passed the Stone Lions and was dumping a couple of feet by the time we got back to Santa Fe.